cvanloo/rop/README.md

 Note that we had to convert the endianness to match that of our CPU.

-We use Python 2 because Python 3 makes it us very hard to output an ASCII string with invalid bytes.
+We use Python 2 because Python 3 makes it very hard to output an ASCII string containing invalid bytes.

 ## Ready, Set, Exploit!